 4th Grade and Up

-This book jumps between two perspectives.
-One from a girl named Rose who lives in the 1920s and a boy named Ben who lives in the 1970s.
-Rose’s story is in pictures and Ben’s story is in words.
-It’s confusing at the beginning, but once you get into the rhythm and get to the right point in the book you start to understand.
-You have to flip through the Rose’s drawing story a few times to really figure out what’s going on.
+The story jumps between two perspectives.
+One is from a girl named Rose, who lived during the 1920s, and the other is from a boy named Ben, who lived during the 1970s.
+Roses story is in pictures, and Bens story is in words.
+Its confusing at the beginning, but once you get into the rhythm and get to the right point in the book, you start to understand.
+I had to flip through Roses drawing story a few times to fully understand what was happening.

-I got lucky and was able to finish this book in just three days.
+I finished this book in just three days.
 Not bad for a 630-page book.
-It helped that most of the book is illustrations.
-And the illustrations are amazing.
+It helped that most of the story is told through illustrations.
+And the illustrations are fantastic.
 I think Brain Selznick drew all of these pictures with a lead pencil.
-I’m sort of an artist too, but I could never draw anything like this.
+Im an artist too, but I could never draw anything like this.

-I never thought about reading this book until I found out that it was being made into a movie.
-I found the movie trailer very confusing and I wanted to read the book to understand it.
+I never thought about reading this book until I discovered it was being made into a movie.
+I found the movie trailer very confusing, and I wanted to read the book to understand it.

 After reading the book, this movie poster made sense.
 The movie was really great and stayed true to the book.
-You have to pay really close attention to all the detail because most of the movie in silent.
+You have to pay close attention to all the details because most of the movie is silent.